Skip to main content

 2. Press bottom of original loop up through new opening and hold with teeth.
 Wet knot with saliva and pull both ends in opposite directions.

-Diagram showing how to push the bottom of a fishing loop through the new opening in a dropper loop knot, with instruction to hold the loop with teeth.
+Fishing knot diagram showing the loop being pushed through a new opening while tying a dropper loop knot, with instructions to hold the top loop in place.

 3. Pull ends of line firmly until coils tighten and loop stands out from line.